cran-task-views/Optimization/Optimization.md

     latter two methods also work for discrete optimization problems, as does the implementation of a genetic algorithm that is included in the package.
--   `r pkg("SACOBRA")` is a package for numeric constrained optimization of expensive black-box functions under severely limited budgets; it implements an extension of the COBRA algorithm with initial design generation and self-adjusting random restarts.
 -   `r pkg("OOR")` implements optimistic optimization
     methods for global optimization of deterministic or stochastic functions.